CaddyGlow/handcontrol/docs/PRD_CLI_TUI.md

   first_6_digits(code) formatted as "XXX-XXX"
   ```

-- Server returns the 32-byte `verification_nonce` in every pairing response.
+- Server includes the 32-byte `verification_nonce` in pairing responses.
-- Client recomputes its verification code locally using that nonce **before** presenting it to the user, ensuring both sides display the same time-bounded code.
+- CLI/TUI recomputes the displayed code using that nonce, ensuring both sides show the same value while all sensitive material remains inside the end-to-end TLS channel.

 ### Enrollment Modes